csharpfritz/CoreWiki/README.md

 ## Watch recordings

-Archive of all shows from the stream can be found on [Jeff's YouTube Fritz and Friends](https://www.youtube.com/playlist?list=PLVMqA0_8O85zHkvIMHgG74eskQTO5nfWy)  playlist.
+Archive of all shows from the stream can be found on [Jeff's YouTube 'Building the CoreWiki'](https://www.youtube.com/playlist?list=PLVMqA0_8O85yC78I4Xj7z48ES48IQBa7p)  playlist.

 Date | Topic
 ----|---